Prag8855/aab/frontend/content/guides/job-notice-period.md

 During your notice period, your employer can make you work, or send you on [garden leave](https://en.wikipedia.org/wiki/Garden_leave) (*bezahlte Freistellung*).
 Your employer can force you to use your vacation days.[^17] Garden leave means that you don't go to work work, but you still get paid.[^6] When you are on garden leave, your employer can still call you back to work.[^7]

 **If you want to leave sooner**, you can negotiate a shorter notice period with your employer.
 Your employer can refuse to shorten your notice period.[^15] To shorten your notice period, you must sign an *Aufhebungsvertrag*.
-If you choose a shorter notice period, you usually lose 3 months of [unemployment benefits](/glossary/ALG%20I).[^16]
+If you choose a shorter notice period, you usually lose 3 months of [unemployment benefits](/glossary/ALG%20I).[^16] Signing an *Aufhebungsvertrag* [can be a bad idea](/guides/losing-your-job#do-not-sign-an-aufhebungsvertrag).

 ### Sick leave and vacation days